 The City of Columbus intends to continue this Plan, but reserves the right, in its sole discretion, to modify, change, revise, amend or terminate the Plan at any time, for any reason, and without prior notice subject to any collective bargaining agreements between the City and your union.
 This SPD is not to be construed as a contract of or for employment.
-If there should be an inconsistency, your rights are determined by the Plan Administrator and the Collective Bargaining Agreement or Ordinance.
+If there should be an inconsistency between the contents of this summary and the contents of the Plan, your rights shall be determined under the Plan and not under this summary.